kirtsy/Polyp-Segmentation--endoCV2021/README.md

 1. Testing Configuration:

-    + After you train the model, cd to the `./test/uploas/Test.py`, and run `Test.py` to generate the prediction with post-processing: replace your trained model directory (`--pth_path`).
+    + After you train the model, cd to the `./test/upload/Test.py`, and run `Test.py` to generate the prediction with post-processing: replace your trained model directory (`--pth_path`), also put the model into the corresponding folder.